robertwwalker/rexams-tutorial/README.md

  I recommend using the latest version from the R-forge page above because it always contains the latest (pre-CRAN upload) changes.
  These changes can be particularly important for Canvas.

+Novices with R, the "exams" package, or Canvas Quizzes can use (learn) these .Rmd files in sequence.
+ Advanced users can quickly review the simpler .Rmd files and go directly to the more complex .Rmd files.
-These .Rmd files are intended to be used (learned) in sequence.
-This helps with understanding how these files are created--from simple to complex.
+ Having many examples helps all users with understanding how these files are created--from simple to complex.

 These files are intended to be used in the Canvas LMS.
-Use in other LMSs, or as .html. or .pdf files, is quite possible as well.
+Use in other LMSs, or as .html. or .pdf files, is possible as well.
- The purpose of using a single LMS is to demonstrate a complete quiz workflow from creating to student view.
+ The purpose of using a single LMS is to demonstrate a complete quiz workflow from creating a .Rmd file to "previewing" an exact student view.

 **Summary**: (enough to start for power R users)